edocybdezad/wine_list_two/readme.md

 ## Usage

 - Unzip the folder and run the file index.html using Live Server or similar.
 VScode has Live Server extension by default.
+Note that because of Render deactive the service when there is no traffic in a range of time it would be necessary to wait a little bit and releoad page.

 ## Technologies
 - HTML